avsthiago/kopylot/README.md

 If you have any questions or suggestions, feel free to contact me on [https://thiagoalves.ai](https://thiagoalves.ai/contact/).

 Thank you for using Kopylot! 🙌

+## 🗺️ Roadmap:

+- [x] Wrap the kubectl command using `ctl` subcommand.
+- [x] Create the `audit` subcommand to audit kubernetes resources.
+- [x] Create the `diagnose` subcommand to diagnose kubernetes resources.
+- [x] Create the `chat` subcommand to generate kubectl commands using from the user prompts.
+- [ ] Make it possible to use other LLM models, not just from OpenAI.
+- [ ] Integrate [LangChain](https://github.com/hwchase17/langchain) into Kopylot to make it as autonomous as possible.